geovedi/book-notes/2016/chaos-monkeys.notes.md

   - The role of perceived respectability and identity in interactions with authorities.
 - Startup Happy Hour and Alcohol-Induced Events:
   - Description of Adchemy's weekly volatile happy hour tradition.
-  - The narrator's own experience with excessive drinking during happy hours.
+  - Antonio's own experience with excessive drinking during happy hours.
-  - A detailed account of the narrator's drunken escapades during one such event.
+  - A detailed account of Antonio's drunken escapades during one such event.
   - Impulsive actions, memory gaps, and interactions with colleagues.
 - Negotiating with the Police and Learning from Weak Positions:
   - Negotiating with the police officer to avoid being arrested.